corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/network/network-reqs.md

 The minimum platform version that the nodes must be running.
 Any node which is below this will not start.

 {{< note >}}
-You can set the `minimumPlatformVersion` network parameter to a value that is as high as the Corda Platform version of the nodes we  allow to run on a network.
+You can set the `minimumPlatformVersion` network parameter to a value that is as high as the Corda Platform version of the nodes we run on a network.
 For example, we can set `minimumPlatformVersion` to 5 to allow only Corda 4.3+ nodes (= Corda Platform version 5+) to run on a network.
 {{< /note >}}